Surfing Portugal / The Ultimate Surf Travel Guide

 It’s all about the oceanfront views and great design at Noah Surf House Portugal in Santa Cruz

-Portugal has a wide variety of accommodation, and as one of Western Europe’s most affordable countries, prices are much lower than the rest of Western Europe.
+Portugal has a wide variety of accommodations, and as one of Western Europe’s most affordable countries, prices are much lower than the rest of Western Europe.
 Accommodations are generally priced higher in the peak season of summer (June – September) and lower in the winter months (November – March).

 portugal surfing

-Areias do Seixo, Santa Cruz / rooms and villas ranging $350 – $1,000+ per night
+Areias do Seixo, Santa Cruz

 portugal surfing

-Santa Bárbara Eco-Beach Resort, São Miguel Island, Azores / $150 – $400 per night
+Santa Bárbara Eco-Beach Resort, São Miguel Island, Azores

 FOOD